Information for list creators

 Correct or complete the description of the resource if necessary

-Add literature/resources via the WU catalog
+Adding literature/resources via the WU catalog

 - Please create a manual entry (title, author, type, date of publication).

-Make comments and notes
+Adding comments and notes

 Add a public note for your students or a private note for your collaborators (other lecturers, tutors, etc.)

-Make a digitization request
+Submitting a digitization request

 By assigning tags, you can send a request to the library to digitize pages or chapters from books or journals.

-After a copyright check, we (library staff) digitize the desired pages or chapters of a book/journal and make the digitized version available as a download link directly in read!t on your reading list.
+After a copyright check, the library team will digitize the required pages or chapters of the book/journal and make the digitized version available in the form of a download link directly in read!t on your reading list.

-Change language settings
+Changing language settings

-Activate and deactivate notifications
+Activating and deactivating notifications

 You will receive an automatic email notification via read!t as soon as an activity (adding or changing a resource, a comment or a note, etc.) is registered on your list.
-If you do not want to receive these notifications, you can deactivate this function via your account settings.
+If you do not want to receive these notifications, you can deactivate this function in your account settings.